opf/openproject/docs/installation-and-operations/installation/docker/README.md

 Scaling the database horizontally adds another level of complexity which we won't cover here.

 What we can scale is both the proxy and most importantly the web service.
-For a couple of thousand users we may want to use 6 web services:
+For a couple of thousand users we may want to use 6 web service replicas.
+The proxy processes in front of the actual OpenProject process does not need as many.
+2 are fine here.

 ```
 docker service scale openproject_proxy=2 openproject_web=6